dhshah25/Community-Festival-Management/README.txt

 Overview:
 ---------
-This project is part of the CSE 4/560 Data Models and Query Language course at the University at Buffalo.
+This project is part of the course.
 It implements a PostgreSQL-based system to manage local cultural festivals — covering scheduling, registration, ticketing, artist management, and more.

 Problem Statement
 -----------------